Adla Khan

-Adla Khan(born 19 October 1990) is a Pakistani actress.
+Adla Khan is a Pakistani actress.
 She is known for her roles in dramas such as Kaisi Aurat Hoon Main, Kasak Rahay Ge, Baba Jani, Tera Yahan Koi Nahin, Inteqam and Fitrat.

 Early life

-Adla was born on 19 October 1990 in Lahore, Pakistan.
+Adla was born in Lahore, Pakistan.

 Career

 Adla made her acting debut in 2012 on PTV and appeared in PTV dramas.
 She was noted for her roles in dramas Koi Meray Dil Say Pouchay, Saheliyaan, Maya, Mahi Ray and Miss You Kabhi Kabhi.
 She also appeared in dramas Tumhari Natasha, Ishqaaway, Thori Si Wafa, Kaisi Aurat Hoon Main and Dil Muhallay Ki Haveli.
-Since then she appeared in dramas Kasak Rahay Ge, Zakham, Baba Jani, Tera Yahan Koi Nahin and Fitrat.
+Since then she has appeared in dramas Kasak Rahay Ge, Zakham, Baba Jani, Tera Yahan Koi Nahin and Fitrat.